Blackstone Makes a Long-Term Bet on Britain’s Railway Arches

 The U.K.’s railway arches have, over decades, been converted and leased to mainly small businesses, which use them for everything from bars and coffee houses to auto mechanic shops.
 About 75 percent of the rent generated by the Network Rail portfolio is in London, with the remainder concentrated in cities including Birmingham and Manchester.

+The deal is therefore also a bet on the economic prospects of the U.K., which have been jeopardized by uncertainty over Brexit, as well as a wager on the beleaguered retail sector.
+The market for retail commercial properties has been devastated by the rise of internet shopping, which has laid waste to Britain’s high streets and just this year helped push icons ranging from discount store Poundworld Retail Ltd. to the upmarket House of Fraser Ltd. into trouble.

+Read more: Britain’s Online Shopping Boom Is a Bust for Actual Stores

-The proceeds of the sale will help finance an upgrade of the U.K.’s railway system, which is suffering from unprecedented congestion after years of under-funding.
+The proceeds of the Network Rail transaction will help finance an upgrade of the U.K.’s railway system, which is suffering from unprecedented congestion after years of under-funding.
 Telereal, which will own an equal stake with Blackstone, will oversee the day-to-day running of the properties and will hope it can manage them more efficiently and grow rents.

 Private-equity real estate firms are increasingly raising long-term pools of capital that reduce the pressure to constantly tap investors and to pursue deals that must produce outsize returns within just a few years.
 The fact that the Network Rail deal involves thousands of small properties may mean competition for the portfolio was less intense due to the hands-on management required.